-A three-story brick building spanning an entire block at 107 New York Avenue has been the subject of redevelopment talks for quite some time.
-A community meeting held last year presented plans to adaptively reuse the existing building and expand the structure upward to nine stories as part of a development that included 96 apartments plus three separate retail spaces.
+Plans to adaptively reuse a three-story brick building spanning over half an acre at 107 New York Avenue first emerged during a contentious community meeting held last March.
+Those plans were looking to expand the structure upward to nine stories as part of a project that then included 96 apartments plus three separate retail spaces.

 Last September, Jersey Digs exclusively reported on a smaller version of the project that would have a setback expansion atop the block-long warehouse rising 67 feet at the highest point.
 That proposal has been settled on by property owners MJSM LLC, a company that’s registered out of 107 New York Avenue but can been traced to two individuals in Brooklyn.

 Drawn up by Hoboken-based MVMK Architecture, the currently proposed six-story structure would utilize brick that matches the current building on the expansion, which would sport black frame windows and an aluminum cornice.
 The project includes 75 total residences breaking down as five studios, 56 units designated as either one bedroom or one-bedroom plus den, 20 two-bedroom units or two-bedroom plus den, and four four-bedroom apartments.